 Encouraging kids to communicate with their parents can be a challenge no matter where they are, but when you’re traveling with them in a foreign country, it becomes an especially important challenge to overcome.
 Checking in to assure their safety, sharing photos, or relaying important information are all important tasks to carry out, and in today’s day and age, technology can be a major help in that cause.

 At ACIS, we have an entire network of people on the ground overseas continuously communicating with our offices in London and Paris with round-the-clock coverage from our corporate headquarters in Boston.
-We also use TripStream to curate a steady flow of images and videos tagged by location so that parents and friends back home can see their loved ones’ explorations.

 If you’d like to setup your own communication channel to help parents stay in the loop here are 4 different apps you may or may not know about that will make the job a whole lot easier: